PeterTian96/Transformer_Project_Wine_Detection/README.md

 ## Results

-**validation_loss** measures the error of the model during training on a validation set.
+**validation_loss**: measures the error of the model during training on a validation set.
 It is often used as an indicator of how well the model is able to fit the training data.
 The goal is to **minimize the loss during training**, which usually results in better performance on new data.

-**validation_rouge** is a metric used to evaluate the quality of text summarization models.
+**validation_rouge**: is a metric used to evaluate the quality of text summarization models.
 ROUGE stands for "Recall-Oriented Understudy for Gisting Evaluation" and it measures the overlap between the generated summary and the reference summary.
 Specifically, validation_rouge calculates the F1 score between the generated summary and the reference summary. **A higher validation_rouge score indicates better performance of the model in generating high-quality summaries.**

 **mT5-Small (300 million parameters)**
 | Metric | Value |